Social Media Policy

 “Blogs or Blogging” includes any electronic medium, whether maintained by the employee or by some other person, in which the viewers express their views and opinions.

-“Comment” means a response to a Library posting or social media content or posting submitted by a commenter.
+“Comment” means a response to a Library post or other social media content or post submitted by a commenter.

-“Commenter” is a Library employee or official or a member of the public who submits a comment for posting in response to the content of a particular Library posting or social media content.
+“Commenter” is a Library employee or official or a member of the public who submits a comment for posting in response to the content of a particular Library post or social media content.

-“Committee” or “Social Media Committee” is a committee appointed by the Library Board to approve, establish, and manage any social media use by the Library or any Library department.
+“Committee” or “Social Media Committee” is a committee appointed by the Executive Director to approve, establish, and manage any social media use by the Library or any Library department.

-“Library Board” the Ela Area Public Library Board of Trustees.
+“Library Board” is the Ela Area Public Library Board of Trustees.

 “Music and Movie Collaboration Sites” as referred to in this policy shall include websites used to share, download and upload music files, movies, photographs, and other electronic files.

-“Publishers” are the Library staff designated by the Library Board or Social Media Committee to enforce the provisions of this policy.
+“Publishers” are the Library staff designated by the Executive Director or Social Media Committee to enforce the provisions of this policy.

-The Library reserves the right to use content management tools to monitor, review, or block content on social media sites or blogs that violate the Library’s social media policy.
+The Library reserves the right to use content management tools to monitor, review, or remove content on social media sites or blogs that violate this policy.

 Content of all Postings and Blogs

-All employees’ personal blogs or postings on the blogs of others which identify themselves as Library employees should have clear disclaimer, such as the following:
+All employees’ and Trustees' personal blogs or posts on the blogs of others which identify themselves as associated with the Library should have a clear disclaimer, such as the following:

-The views expressed by the author in the blog is the author’s alone and do not represent the views of the Library.
+The views expressed by the author in the blog are the author’s alone and do not represent the views of the Ela Area Public Library District.

 Responsible and Respectful Postings

-Employees are encouraged to be respectful to the Library, officers, employees, agents, and patrons in their use of social media.
+Employees and Trustees are encouraged to be respectful to the Library, officers, employees, agents, and patrons in their use of social media.

-The Library seal or other logo, trademarks, or symbols used to identify the Library may not be used without written consent from a Publisher.
+The Library logo or other trademarks, or symbols used to identify the Library may not be used without written consent from a Publisher.

-All information posted on social networking sites and blog postings must not divulge confidential information or the internal operations or procedures of the Library.
+All information posted on social media sites and blog postings must not divulge confidential information or the internal operations or procedures of the Library.

-Employees must not post any confidential or proprietary information regarding his or her job assignments, routes, or other work related items without the express consent of the Library Board or a Publisher.
+Employees must not post any confidential or proprietary information regarding their job assignments, or other work related items without the express consent of a Publisher.

 No confidential, personal, or identifying information, including photos and addresses, shall be posted with regard to any services rendered by the Library or penalties issued.